crosstherubicon/atlastherobot/index.md

 An engineering and creation of an Atlas the robot in three phases:

-- Phase 1: Preliminary design and engineering and .stl file layout.
-Soldering as well as 3D model blueprints.
+- Phase 1: Preliminary design and engineering and layout.
+Soldering and 3d model protoyping.
 - Phase 2: Rapid prototype and testing hardware
 - Phase 3: Controls and autmation layouts, testing and implementing software.
 - Phase 4: Beta testing, confirmation and validation of systems and controls.